 The steam main is also connected to a manually adjusted, “dump valve” which discharges into the water cooled “dump condenser” mounted on the front of the panel.
 It is the setting of this valve which usually determines the pressure of the steam.
 The dump condenser is an important feature of this generator module and has several functions.

-Condensate from the dump condenser is pressurised by the feed pump and returned to the steam generator via an accumulator, flow meter and feed check valve.
+Condensate from the dump condenser is pressurised by the feed pump and returned to the steam generator via a flow meter and feed check valve.
 The dump condenser also has suitably valved connections to the make-up tank, water jet air ejector and to a union in the lower right-hand side of the panel through which condensate and air is returned from a connected module.